accodeing/fortnox-api/README.md

 Their values should match their name.

 The gem only supports the latest API version, version 3, so base URL should be set to `FORTNOX_API_BASE_URL=https://api.fortnox.se/3/` .
 Note that Fortnox requires `https`!

+> ​:info: ** FORTNOX_API_BASE_URL is deprecated and will be gone in version 1.0, it will be static in the gem instead.

 ### Multiple AccessTokens